CodeKing95/CodeKing95/README.md

 • I got my first taste of Web Development during my first programming class.

-• I got was on my first day during programming class and I really liked about turning ideas into impactful software solutions.
+• I really liked about turning ideas into impactful software solutions.

 • I was able to learn more about Frontend and backend development, built projects and this has given me a strong foundation in full-stack development.